the-events-calendar/the-events-calendar/readme.txt

 * Bug - Fixed an issue with iCal email encoding (Thanks to Karen for first reporting this!)
 * Bug - Fixed an issue with default Venue and Organizer displaying with null message
 * Bug - Fixed an issue with publication date in the RSS feed not being converted to UTC 000 (Props to teammultiverse for the heads up!)
+* Bug - Resolved an issue in the Tribe search bar where hitting enter while the date field was selected caused the field to be blanked out
+* Bug - Fixed some display issues in Twenty Fifteen with the Default Page Template
+* Bug - Resolved various notices
 * Deprecated - camelCase methods in Tribe__Events__Date_Utils have been deprecated in favor of snake_case method names.
 Note: no parameters have changed - just the method name
 * Deprecated - Tribe__Events__Main::dateToTimeStamp has been deprecated in favor of the PHP strtotime function
 * Deprecated - Tribe__Events__Main::dateHelper has been deprecated in favor of the PHP date function